KnifeEater/WORD-FINDER/README.md

   **WORD LENGTH customization! (now you can search for any word)**
   **Custom word add and search action!**
   **Rank show buttom (now you can see the rank of the word if you are interested)**
   **Reset search button (if you skipped something with next button, you can now go back with this button)**
+  *Keep in mind that you can also input your library of choice and letters of your alphabet in letters_rank file* *This code can work on other languages (but not all, due to symbols comlications)*